mongodb/specifications/source/unified-test-format/unified-test-format.rst

   Each sub-operation must be a valid operation as described in this specification.

-  If, in the course of executing sub-operations, a sub-operation produces an error or a failure, the test runner MUST NOT execute subsequent sub-operations in the same loop iteration.
-Depending on the presence of ``storeErrorsAsEntity`` and ``storeFailuresAsEntity`` options, as described below, either the iteration MUST complete and the next iteration MUST be started, or the entire ``loop`` operation MUST complete with the produced failure or error.
+  If, in the course of executing sub-operations, a sub-operation yields an error or failure, the test runner MUST NOT execute subsequent sub-operations in the same loop iteration.
+If ``storeErrorsAsEntity`` and/or ``storeFailuresAsEntity`` options are specified, the loop MUST store the error/failure accordingly and continue to the next iteration (i.e. the error/failure will not interrupt the test).
+If neither ``storeErrorsAsEntity`` nor ``storeFailuresAsEntity`` are specified, the loop MUST terminate and raise the error/failure (i.e. the error/failure will interrupt the test).

 - ``storeErrorsAsEntity``: if specified, the runner MUST handle errors arising during sub-operation execution and append a document with error